sapiencexyz/sapience/docs/Gas_Notes.md

 ## Use case
 Time 0
 - User A (Staker) deposits x collateral at 40 gwei tick
 - User B (L2 Hedger) buys 3ETH of insureance for next 90 days at 40 gwei tick.
-Deposits some collateral.
+Deposits some collateral. (escrow)